File System

 You can retrieve additional information about the storages, including listing available storages and receiving storage change notifications with the listStorages() and addStorageStateChangeListener() methods provided by the FileSystemManager interface.

-To manage file storages:
+To manage file storages, follow these steps:

 • To list available storages, use the listStorages() method of the FileSystemManager interface to search for the storages available on the device.